pallavitanu/OneMapAutomationProject/README.md

 **Steps to run at your system:**
-1.Clone the repository using "git clone "
+1. Clone the repository using "git clone "
-2.Open command prompt and Go to your project directory 3.To run test in Chrome Browser: Run mvn test -DbrowserName="chrome" 4.To run test in Firefox Browser: Run mvn test -DbrowserName="firefox"
+2. Open command prompt and Go to your project directory
+3. To run test in Chrome Browser: Run mvn test -DbrowserName="chrome"
+4. To run test in Firefox Browser: Run mvn test -DbrowserName="firefox"

-**Cucumber Reports: **
+**Cucumber Reports:**

 (folder - "target\cucumber-reports\advanced-reports\extentReports"), file - "extentReport.html"